正能量

 Cultural Context

 正能量 became a battleground between official and internet culture.
 The government promoted it as a value; internet users adopted it ironically to mock both official propaganda and performative positivity.
 The same word simultaneously means sincere optimism and cynical mockery of it — making context everything.
 This double meaning is a recurring feature of politically sensitive Chinese internet vocabulary.
+The term originated and spread primarily on WeChat.

 Similar Expressions in English